Asassinsama/Tarnished-Goodreads/readme.md

-nmp i ejs, express, method-override & pg

-nodemon index.js
+Just a summary of books i've read i used ejs,express, method-override and pg to design this website